AmrThePigeon/FNANCZAE2_Script_Builder/README.md

 *Basically a FNAF fan made game.*

+> [!NOTICE]
+> This script is still experimental so if you experience bugs, let me know in discord

 # Linux Installation Guide
 - Download the game zip from discord
 *Note: make sure you have `unzip` and `wget` packages installed beforehand*